garnajee/garnajee.github.io/content/posts/home-server.md

 Not as easy as the others.

-You need to connect you WhatsApp account as if you were logging on WhatsApp Web.
+You need to connect your WhatsApp account as if you were logging on WhatsApp Web.

-To acheive this, you're going to use another docker-compose to self-host a WhatsApp HTTP API.
+To achieve this, you're going to use another docker-compose to self-host a WhatsApp HTTP API.
 I'm using [this API](https://github.com/devlikeapro/whatsapp-http-api).

 Follow these steps: